guillaume-elambert/Scholar-Scraper-WordPress-Plugin/user-guide/getting-started.md

 ## Install the Wordpress plugin

-Now that you have downloaded the plugin, you can install it in your Wordpress website. \
+Now that you have downloaded the plugin, you can install it on your Wordpress website. \
 There are two ways to install the plugin :

 <details open>